alissar583/Laravel-Testing/README.md

 This repository is a trimmed Laravel application used for demonstrating an authentication flow (register, login, logout) implemented using a service layer, Form Requests and API Resources.
 It was used to drive tests and development exercises.

-Note: Tests exist in the workspace but are excluded from the packaged upload script.
-The script `publish.ps1` prepares a clean copy excluding test files.

 ## Clone & setup